Working with ministerial offices

 • Review of child, youth and parenting programs under the Families and Children (FaC) Activity

-• Review of Carer Payments and Supports
+• Review of Carer Payments Assessment process

 • Transition to Independent Living Allowance (TILA) Review

-• Review of jurisdictions’ implementation of the Aboriginal and Torres Strait Islander Child Placement Principle.
+• Review of jurisdictions’ implementation of the Aboriginal and Torres Strait Islander Child Placement Principle

-The department’s reviews which were released between 1 July 2022 and 31 October 2024, are:
+The department’s reviews which were released between 1 July 2022 and 31 December 2024, are:

 Entities